ccatto/cattoGitNotes/CattoGitNotes.md

     git rebase upstream/develop
 ````

-## Replace local branch wiht remote branch
+## Replace local branch with remote branch

-* What happend was I commited to my develop branch by mistake then was stuck & wanted to make my local just like my fork branch develop which was just like the trunk develop
+* What happened was I committed to my develop branch by mistake then was stuck & wanted to make my local just like my fork branch develop which was just like the trunk develop
-* Here is a possible 3 steps that deletes it then fetchs:
+* Here is a possible 3 steps that deletes it then fetches:

 1. Delete your local branch: git branch -D develop
 2. Fetch the latest remote branch: git fetch origin develop